FlynnVIN10/Council/README.md

 ## Self-Improvement Mode

-Trigger with: `"Council, enter Self-Improvement Mode"` or include `"self-improve"` in your prompt.
+Simply include `"self-improvement mode"` or `"self-improve"` in your message to trigger.
+Single-line input, natural conversation flow.

+**Example**: `"Council, enter self-improvement mode and analyze how to improve error handling"`

 The Council will:
+- **Curator responds**: "Entering Self-Improvement Mode — the full council will now deliberate on a self-evolution proposal (~12 minutes)."
-- **Analyze its own codebase** — examine structure, identify improvement opportunities
+- **Full council deliberates**: Analyzes its own codebase, examines structure, identifies improvement opportunities
-- **Propose one high-leverage improvement** — with concrete code changes
+- **Proposes one high-leverage improvement** with concrete, complete code changes
-- **Wait for approval** — present the proposal with file changes, impact, and rollback instructions
+- **Waits for approval**: Presents the proposal with file changes, impact, and rollback instructions

 **To approve and execute**: Type `"Approved.
 Proceed"` after reviewing the proposal.